KoussyAyoub/Arabic-Morphological-Analysis-transformer/Analysis-Morphological/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You can copy and paste this content into a file named README.md in your GitHub repository.
-Make sure to replace your-username and your-repository with your actual GitHub username and repository name.

 ## Contributing